-The pre-k–5 standards on the following pages define what students should understand and be able to do by the end of each grade.
+The pre-K–5 standards on the following pages define what students should understand and be able to do by the end of each grade.
 They correspond to the College and Career Readiness (CCR) anchor standards below by number.
 The CCR and grade-specific standards are necessary complements—the former providing broad standards, the latter providing additional specificity—that together define the skills and understandings that all students must demonstrate.

 Key Ideas and Details

-1. Read closely to determine what the text says explicitly and to make logical inferences from it; cite specific textual evidence when writing or speaking to support conclusions drawn from the text.
+1. Read closely to determine what a text states explicitly and to make logical inferences from it; cite specific textual evidence when writing or speaking to support conclusions drawn from a text.

 2. Determine central ideas or themes of a text and analyze their development; summarize the key supporting details and ideas.